-If you are looking to grow your family through adoption then take some time to learn more about the process.
-Adoption can be a great thing for those that adopt and for the adoptee.
+If you are looking to grow your family through adoption read on to learn more.
+Adoption can be a great way to welcome more family members and a blessing for the adoptee.
 It is important to get an attorney involved in the process as the courts must be involved to finalize the adoption.
 Read below for 3 things to know about adoption in Central Kentucky.

 - Adoption takes time